open-phytoliths/open-phytoliths-website/content/en/course/open-res-workshop/ontologies.md

   - What are ontologies?
   - Ontologies vs vocabularies
   - How are they used and how can they help?
-  - Choosing to build your own ontology versus using existing ontologies.
+  - Choosing to build your own ontology versus using existing ontologies

 ### Demonstration
 - Demonstration of the Phytolith Ontology and uses